knative/eventing/test/README.md

 test/e2e-tests.sh
 ```

-_By default, it will create a new GKE cluster in project `$PROJECT_ID`, install
+_By default, it will create a new GKE cluster in project `$PROJECT_ID`, start
-Knative Serving stack with Istio, upload test images to your Docker repo and run
+Knative Serving and Eventing system, upload test images to `$KO_DOCKER_REPO`,
-the end-to-end tests against the Knative Eventing built from source.
-After the
+and run the end-to-end tests.
+After the tests finishes, it will delete the
-tests finishes, it will delete the cluster._
+cluster._

 If you have already created your own Kubernetes cluster but haven't installed
 Knative, you can run with `test/e2e-tests.sh --run-tests`.